googleworkspace/apps-script-oauth2/README.md

       .reset();
     }

-### 6. Setting the Token format mode
+### 6. Setting the Token Format

 OAuth services can return a token in two ways: as JSON or an URL encoded string.
-You can set what format the the token is in with the setTokenFormat(Mode).
+You can set what format the the token is in with the 'setTokenFormat(Format)'.
-There are two ENUMS to set the mode: TOKEN_FORMAT.FORM_URL_ENCODED and TOKEN_FORMAT.JSON.
+There are two ENUMS to set the mode: 'TOKEN_FORMAT.FORM_URL_ENCODED' and 'TOKEN_FORMAT.JSON'.
 JSON is set as default if no token format is choosen.

     function gitService() {